-The ATP data were weighted in a multistep process that begins with a base weight incorporating the respondents' original survey selection probability and the fact that in 2014 and 2017 some respondents were subsampled for invitation to the panel.
+The ATP data was weighted in a multistep process that begins with a base weight incorporating the respondents' original selection probability.
 The next step in the weighting uses an iterative technique that aligns the sample to population benchmarks on the dimensions listed in the accompanying table.

-Sampling errors and test of statistical-significance take into account the effect of weighting.
-Interviews are conducted in both English and Spanish, but the American Trends Panel's Hispanic sample is predominantly U.S. born and English speaking.
+Sampling errors and tests of statistical significance take into account the effect of weighting.
+Interviews are conducted in both English and Spanish.